 2. Steam the broccoli and zucchini until tender, 8-10 minutes; add them to the marinade bowl.
 Stir well, cover, and let them soak while preparing all of the other ingredients; stir occasionally.

-3. In a large skillet, saute the onion in 1-2 tablespoons of oil until soft and golden.
-Add the mushrooms and continue to saute until the water released from the mushrooms has been cooked off.
+3. In a large skillet, sauté the onion in 1 tablespoon of oil until soft and golden.
+Add the mushrooms and continue to sauté until the water released from the mushrooms has been cooked off.